Sylvie Courvoisier

-Early life and Career
+Early life and career

 Courvoisier studied classical music at the Conservatory of Lausanne and jazz at the Conservatory of Montreux.
 Her father was an amateur jazz pianist, and she attended jazz summer camps in Siena, Italy, in her youth.
 Following work in Europe that earned her Switzerland’s Prix des Jeunes Créateurs in 1996, Courvoisier moved to Brooklyn two years later.

 After leading some Swiss bands — yielding the albums Sauvagerie Courtoise (Unit Records, 1994), Ocre: Music for Barrel Organ, Piano, Tuba and Percussion (Enja, 1997) and Y2K (Enja, 2000) — Courvoisier formed a long-term partnership with American improvising violinist Mark Feldman.
 The pair toured the world and recorded extensively as a duo, with their initial releases including Music for Violin & Piano (Avan, 1999) and two albums featuring music by composer John Zorn: Masada Recital (Tzadik, 2004) and Malphas (Tzadik, 2006).
 In 2004, ECM released Courvoisier’s double-CD Abaton, which presented her compositions for a trio with Feldman and cellist Erik Friedlander on one disc and the trio’s group improvisations on the other.
 Zorn’s label Tzadik released Courvoisier’s first solo recording, Signs and Epigrams, in 2007.
-All Music Guide described the album as “pointillistic… a compendium of extended keyboard effects, including plucked, brushed, scraped and damped strings, along with cluster chords, elbow slams, blurred pedal effects and harmonics.
-What makes Signs and Epigrams compelling for intrepid listeners is the density of Courvoisier’s constructions, the audacious ways she exploits her materials and the utter ferocity of her performances.”